-Except as authorized by the presiding judge of the juvenile court, and considering the best interest of the minor, ex parte applications for transfer will not be entertained.
+Except as authorized by the presiding judge of the juvenile court, ex parte applications for transfer will not be entertained.

-The probation officer in the transferring or receiving county where delinquency jurisdiction has been established is responsible for verifying residency, school information and the eligibility for and availability of services before submitting a recommendation to the court to transfer the case.
+The probation officer in the sending county where delinquency jurisdiction has been established is responsible for verifying residency, school information and the eligibility for and availability of services before submitting a recommendation to the court to transfer the case.